 Check out the full recipe here.

-After we started feeding our dogs more homemade and human grade meals we’ve received many compliments on how healthy Raleigh’s coat looks, and both of our dogs are maintaining their ideal weight.
+After we started feeding our dogs more homemade meals and treats that help with weight gain for dogs we’ve received many compliments on how healthy Raleigh’s coat looks, and both of our dogs are maintaining their ideal weight.
 We’ve also found that Raleigh in particular has more energy after transitioning her to homemade dog food.
 Neither of our dogs has been to the vet for anything that is not routine (vaccinations, nail trims, annual checkups, etc.) since we made the switch.

 Switching to homemade food created a noticeable difference for our dogs, and I would highly recommend it to anyone considering making the switch!
 Stay tuned for more of our favorite homemade dog food and treat recipes.